- Concerts / Events

 Save up to $40

-It has been said that theatre at its most basic is great storytelling.
-Georgie: My Adventures with George Rose is an exhilarating story, and indeed brilliantly told.
-Two-time Tony Award-winning character actor George Rose (The Mystery of Edwin Drood, My Fair Lady, The Pirates of Penzance), a bon-vivant with a flair for the dramatic and the eccentric, starred on the Broadway and London stages alongside luminaries like Katharine Hepburn, Noel Coward, Dame Edith Evans, Richard Burton, and Laurence Olivier in a storied career that met an unexpected end.
+It has been said that theater at its most basic is great storytelling.
+Georgie: My Adventures With George Rose is an exhilarating story and brilliantly told indeed.
+Tony Award-winning character actor George Rose (The Mystery of Edwin Drood), a bon vivant with a flair for the dramatic and the eccentric, starred on the Broadway and London stages alongside luminaries like Katharine Hepburn, Noël Coward, Edith Evans, Richard Burton, and Laurence Olivier in a storied career that met an unexpected end.

 Sally Field and Joe Mantello star in The Glass Menagerie on Broadway.